jedrzejratajczak/Scanner-simulator/README.md

 Program works on linux based systems (checked for Debian distro).
 Server and client has to be used on the same system as far.
 To execute client and server you will need to download python and mosquitto packages.
 Then enable mosquitto process.

-To start server you can use 'python Server.sh' command in 'Server/' directory.
+To start server you can use _python Server.py_ command in _Server/_ directory.

-To start client (terminal) you can use 'python Client.sh' command in 'Client/' directory.
+To start client (terminal) you can use _python Client.py_ command in _Client/_ directory.

 You will be notified with available commands after the program's execution.
 Defaultly there are 3 terminals, 10 new workers without work time and they are assigned to 10 cards.